-If you have questions or need more information about your Golden Visa or D7 visa options, contact us via our Advice page, we will be happy to help.
+If you have questions or need more information about your Golden Visa or D7 visa options, contact us via our page on Residency and Citizenship.
+We will be happy to help.

 You can find more information about various residency options in our Living In Portugal guide.

 Can I apply for the Non-Habitual Residency (NHR) if I am retiring to Madeira?